-The testing south of the Pagoda found some very interesting layers of soil and elements of an older drain system possibly dating to the nineteenth century.
+The testing south of the Observatory found some very interesting layers of soil and elements of an older drain system possibly dating to the nineteenth century.
 A relatively shallow ditch, suggestive of the 1814 fortification ditch, was found approximately 1.5 feet below the ground surface.
 At the base of the ditch was a small brick storm drain.
 Approximately two feet lower we encountered another ditch that we think is the actual trench from the 1814 earthworks.
 Our current theory is that the upper ditch is a historical reenactment of sorts – that at some point in the nineteenth or early twentieth centuries a ditch was dug to recreate the historic rampart.
 The drain system may have been installed to keep the recreated ditch from filling with water.
 This may be an example of how each generation of Baltimoreans comes to learn the city’s history, and rediscovers and reinterprets the past.
 Good stuff, and more good stuff to come!

 Thanks to John Bedell for sharing his reflections on digging in Patterson Park during Día del Niño and a few photographs from a sunny day of archeology, music, and art.